Youssefgamer685/facebook-oauth-react/README.md

 # facebook-oauth-react

-This package made for easily implement facebook oauth in your react app
+This package made for easily facebook oauth implementation in your react app

 ## How to install